Toddler Activities: Make a Mosaic Coaster

 Materials

-Container/cup and spoon or wooden disposable chopstick to mix plaster
+A disposable container and spoon or wooden disposable chopstick to mix plaster.

 Other items to consider using instead of glass: mosaic tiles, flat buttons.